mixpanel/mixpanel-react-native/README.md

 Next, run ```pod install```.

-#### iOS (For latest React-Native application)
+#### iOS (React-Native >= 0.60)
-POD files are already present above 0.60.
+POD file is already present above 0.60.
 So we only need to add MixpanelReactNative dependency
 ```
 pod 'MixpanelReactNative', path: '../node_modules/mixpanel-react-native'
 ```
 Next, run ```pod install```.
 ```
-Mandatory:Our library with Swift is only supported in Xcode 9 and later.
+Mandatory: Our library with Swift is only supported in Xcode 9 and later.
 In order for the Xcode project to build when you use Swift in the iOS static library you include in the module, your main app project must
 contain Swift code and a bridging header itself.
 If your app project does not contain any Swift code, a workaround can be a single empty .swift file and an empty bridging header.